tasmota/docs/docs/TuyaMCU.md

 Relay1i to Relay8i | 41 to 48 | Map only to dpId with on / off function
-Battery powered sensor mode | 51 | Battery powered devices use a slightly different protocol Enum dpId          | 61 to 64 | Range for each enum is 0 to 31 Sensors            | 71 to 78 | Range of sensors (temperature, humidity, co2, etc)
+Battery powered sensor mode | 51 | Battery powered devices use a slightly different protocol Enum dpId          | 61 to 64 | Range for each enum is 0 to 31 Sensors            | 71 to 79 | Range of sensors (temperature, humidity, co2, gas, etc)
 Timers             | 81 to 84 | Manage integer based timers
 Extra functions    | 97 to 99 | 97 for motor direction<br>98 for error logging (report only)<br>99 as a dummy function